wsp-sag/client_met_council_network/MODEL_REBUILD_README.md

 (but not command line commands) are sensitive to capitalization and it is important for the user to sanitize their inputs and ensure that capitalizations are respected.
+- TRAILING WHITESPACE CHARACTERS: Batch variables are strings that run to the end of the line.
+If users are experiencing unexplained errors for files written by or read into the model, they may be attributable to trailing space or tab characters that are not easily visible to the analyst.
+Users should check file names for extra spaces and ensure that looped variables (e.g. AM, PM, etc.) are properly specified.
 - REPLACING CUBE TOKENS: Cube uses "{}@" characters as tokens where variable names are swapped to a literal string or numeric.
 Batch file uses "%" or "!" for that purpose.